 - are enrolled full-time at Michigan Tech;

 - have completed at least one full-time semester at Michigan Tech.

 If both parents are enrolled as graduate students, only one will normally be eligible for parental accommodation.
-Requests for consideration of an accommodation for both parents must be made in writing to the dean of the Graduate School a minimum of six weeks before the planned parental accommodation period.
+Requests for consideration of an accommodation for both parents must be made in writing to the Graduate School a minimum of six weeks before the planned parental accommodation period.
 If the request is approved, both parents must then submit a formal application for parental accommodation.

 International graduate students who are attending Michigan Tech full-time with a student visa or exchange visitor visa are encouraged to consult with International Programs and Services about their plans during the parental accommodation period to ensure compliance with immigration regulations.

 Graduate students who apply for and are granted a parental accommodation can receive one or both of the following benefits:

 - An excused absence from courses, research, teaching assignments, or other Michigan Tech responsibilities for a period of up to six weeks.
 The excused absence may begin up to three weeks prior to either a birth or placement of child or children of under four years in age in the home for purposes of adoption.
 In the event of multiple births or placements for adoption that occur within a one-year time frame, the period of the combined excused absence remains at six weeks total.
 The excused absence will end and students are expected to return full-time to their graduate responsibilities after the six-week parental accommodation period.
 Students unable to complete course requirements due to the excused absence will be given an incomplete (“I” grade) for that course by the course’s instructor of record.
 Students receiving “I” grades will need to work with the instructor of record for that course to identify a plan to complete all requirements for the course within three semesters in residence.